 3. When ready to bake, bake frozen cookies as usual, adding 1-2 extra minutes to the baking time.

-This makes fresh, homemade gluten-free chocolate chip cookies super convenient!
+This makes fresh, homemade gluten free dairy free chocolate chip cookies super convenient!

 break and bake cookies